BONE AND SOFT TISSUE GRAFTING

 Being an Oral Surgeon, Dr. Kesecker can restore your bone to its previous form following tooth loss, gum disease or trauma.

 Expertise and Training: As an oral and maxillofacial surgeon, Dr. Kesecker utilize recent advances in medicine, state-of-the-art technology, and minimally invasive techniques to allow patients to undergo grafting procedures and experience quick recovery without complications

 Experience: Dr. Kesecker is highly experienced in rebuilding the foundation of the smile, and preparing the mouth for implants.

 State-of-the-Art Surgical Center: Our practice is designed to deliver exceptional patient care using the most advanced technology available.

-For patients who have had missing teeth for some time with the typical resultant bone loss, we’re able to employ a variety of options for your bone grafting procedure.
+For patients who have had missing teeth for some time with the typical resultant bone loss, we’re able to employ a variety of options for your bone grafting dental procedure.

 learn about BONE AND SOFT TISSUE GRAFTING

 Why is Bone and Soft Tissue Grafting needed?